web3/web3.js/docs/docs/tutorials/providers.md

   effectiveGasPrice: 2000000000n,
   type: 0n
 }
-Unsubscribed from new block headers
+Unsubscribed from new block headers.
 ```

 ### IPC Provider (for Node.js)